getdnsapi/getdns/README.md

     # . /usr/local/rvm/config/alias
     # fpm -x "*.la" -a native -s dir -t rpm -n getdns -v <version> -d "unbound" -d "libevent" -d "libidn" --prefix /usr --vendor "Verisign Inc., NLnet Labs" --license "BSD New" --url "https://getdnsapi.net" --description "Modern asynchronous API to the DNS" .

+## Ubuntu

+getdns should also work on Ubuntu 16.04, however if you require IDN functionally you will have to install a recent version of libidn2 via a ppa e.g. from https://launchpad.net/~ondrej/+archive/ubuntu/php

 ## OSX

     A self-compiled version of OpenSSL or the version installed via Homebrew is required and the options OPENSSL_ROOT_DIR, OPENSSL_CRYPTO_LIBRARY and OPENSSL_SSL_LIBRARY can be used to specify the location of the libraries.